 The workers will also work alongside family members and other professionals that are supporting the child or young person assisting them to work together to support the child’s emotional and mental health.

 Emotional Health Workers

 Emotional Health Workers are qualified professionals who are experienced in working with children and young people facing challenges to their emotional health.
-Like the Mental and Emotional Health Workers, they will meet with children and young people in places they feel comfortable and work alongside other adults involved in supporting the child or young person.
+Like the Senior Practitioners, they will meet with children and young people in places they feel comfortable and work alongside other adults involved in supporting the child or young person.